by Todd Walker

 Pack Pemmican and Less TP

 Another advantage, according to Washington, is you poop less and with less offensive odor.
-Unless you’ve never wiped your backside in the woods with leaves, sticks, or a shirt tail, you won’t appreciate this point.
-Eating the low-carb, primal/paleo diet that I do, my family can confirm the odor claim.
-Yeah, whatever Walker!
-We all know your sh#t don’t stink…
+If you’ve never wiped your backside in the woods with leaves, smooth rocks, or a shirt tail, you won’t appreciate this point.
+As to frequency of nature’s call when eating pemmican, I ate pemmican, parched corn, and dried fruit on a three-day survival class once and only needed to relieve myself at the end of day three.

 There are many recipes online for pemmican.
 Here’s what I used.